openhive-network/denser/apps/auth/README.md

 ### TODO

-1. Managing of Hbauth stuff in a better way.
+1. Manage Hbauth stuff in a better way.
+2. Fix issue with translations for stuff coming from internal package.